OldManUmby/DND.SRD.Wiki/README.md

 <details>
  <summary>Why Markdown format?</summary>

 Markdown is a lightweight markup language with plain text formatting syntax created by [John Gruber](https://daringfireball.net).
-It is designed so that it can be converted to HTML and many other formats using any number of various Markdown editors.
-Markdown is often used to format readme files, for writing books, blogs, and messages, or to simply create rich text using a plain text or markdown editor.
+By its very nature, being a plain text file, it is designed to add future-proofing to any set of documents while still maintaining basic text and table formatting options.
+In addition, Markdown may be exported to HTML and many other formats using a number of various Markdown editors.
+Markdown is often used to format readme files, for writing books, blogs, and messages, or to simply create rich text using plain text in a Markdown editor.

 </details>